Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 What States Allow Deficiency Judgments?

-Deficiency judgment laws vary by state and are often complex.
-Again, the lender might not be able to get the judgment only under certain circumstances.
+However, depending on state law, the lender might be able to get the judgment only under certain circumstances, like if it chooses to foreclose judicially or if it files a lawsuit following a nonjudicial foreclosure.
 For example, in California, a foreclosing lender can't get a deficiency judgment against a residential homeowner if the foreclosure is nonjudicial or under some other circumstances.

 States often prohibit deficiency judgments after nonjudicial foreclosures.
 So, while most states allow deficiency judgments in some circumstances, you might not have to worry about one.
 Say the state you live in doesn't permit a deficiency judgment after a nonjudicial foreclosure, and lenders almost always use this procedure to foreclose in your state.
 Then, you probably don't need to be concerned about a deficiency judgment.